-Shockingly, only Wisconsin requires unions to stand for workplace elections regularly.
+Shockingly, only Wisconsin and Iowa require unions to stand for workplace elections regularly.
+Requiring regular recertification votes will provide workers a greater voice in their representation.
 Union privileges such as opt-out windows, exclusive representation, payroll dues deductions, and release time are rampant in local and state union contracts across the country and have remained largely unchanged for decades.

 One reform that would yield major protections for workers is removing the fossilized "exclusive representative" requirement, under which one union represents all workers in a bargaining unit.
-When asked to change, unions often cite the "free rider" problem, in which non-member workers ostensibly enjoy the benefits of union representation and collective bargaining clout without paying any dues.
-However, rather than forcing workers to pay agency fees for representation they do not want, a simple fix is to allow government agencies to negotiate compensation and work conditions with both multiple unions and individual workers.
+In response to eliminating this provision, public unions often cite the "free rider" problem, in which non-member workers ostensibly enjoy the benefits of union representation and collective bargaining clout without paying any dues.
+However, rather than forcing workers to pay agency fees for representation they do not want, lawmakers should allow government agencies to negotiate compensation and work conditions with both multiple unions and individual workers.